jedwards27/Gaggle/README.md

 - `npm run inspector`
 - Runs the [Model Context Protocol Inspector](https://modelcontextprotocol.io/docs/tools/inspector)
-- The Inspector UI will be available at: http://localhost:8080
+- The Inspector UI will be available at: http://localhost:5173
 - In the Inspector UI:
   - Make sure `Transport Type` is set to `SSE`
-  - Make sure `URL` is set to http://localhost:8080/sse
+  - Make sure `URL` is set to http://localhost:3001/sse
   - Click its **"Connect"** button to connect to the MCP Proxy
     - You should see Green light 🟢and **"Connected"** message.
   - Click its **List Tools** button

-### Agent
+### Agent - Protocol as Text

-- `npm run agent`
+- `npm run agent:text`
-- Starts a new GooseTeam agent, with its waddling orders given in: `goose-team_instructions.md`
+- Starts a new GooseTeam agent, with its waddling orders given in: `instructions/protocol-as-text.md`
+  - This agent's protocol instructions are expressed in text markdown format, with headers, text, and bullets.
+  - NOTE: It is a natural language prompt, but because it requires waiting and staying in a loop, some LLMs may balk
+  - If the LLM won't stay in the loop, try the [Agent Wait Test](#agent-wait-test) with different LLMs to find one that is suitable.
 - First agent will assume Project Coordinator Role
 - **NOTE:** It's best to connect to the server with the Inspector BEFORE launching the first agent
   - Send a message from "Human" telling it what you'd like the team to accomplish

+### Agent - Protocol as Chart

+- `npm run agent:chart`
+- Starts a new GooseTeam agent, with its waddling orders given in: `instructions/protocol-as-chart.md`
+  - This agent's protocol instructions are expressed in mermaid markdown format, a compact way for expressing flowcharts.
+  - NOTE: although this is an efficient way of expressing the protocol, some LLMs may not understand it
+  - If the LLM doesn't understand mermaid markdown, it will say so and quit.
+- First agent will assume Project Coordinator Role
+- **NOTE:** It's best to connect to the server with the Inspector BEFORE launching the first agent
+  - Send a message from "Human" telling it what you'd like the team to accomplish

-### Agent Test
+### Agent Wait Test

-- `npm run agent:test`
+- `npm run agent:wait:test`
-- Starts a new GooseTeam agent, with its waddling orders given in: `goose-team_wait_test.md`
+- Starts a new GooseTeam agent, with its waddling orders given in: `instructions/wait-loop-test.md`
 - This will test the configured model's ability to stay in the loop, checking messages periodically.
 - If it ends with an error saying "outgoing message queue empty" then it is not a good tool use model and therefore a poor candidate for use with GooseTeam.
 - **NOTE:** Make sure to have the MCP Proxy running first.